 Leader: We thank you for all the ways we see your creativity in the world around us.
-You are great and do wondrous things;
+You are great and do wondrous things; Youth: You alone are God.

 Notes: This is a way for youth to begin by thinking about what people, in general, can do, and then think about what they, in particular, can do.